txomon/python-tutorial/README.md

   - Load the data and tranform it with pandas
   - Visualize the data in the jupyter notebooks
   - Generate pdf reports out of the notebooks
-  - Upload the jupyter notebook and the pdf reports to Google Cloud Storage (GCS)
+  - Upload the jupyter notebook and the pdf reports to Google Cloud Storage (GS)
 - Containerize the project
-- Setup CI/CD using gitlabci and GCP cloudbuild
+- Setup CI/CD using gitlab-ci and GCP cloudbuild
 - Schedule it with Airflow using the KubernetesPodOperator
 - Send the pdf by email